TruMiner/technoverlay/README.md

 # technoverlay
-This is the overlay for the Technoblade r/place art that I made.
+This is the overlay for the Technoblade r/place art and the big Technoblade art in the expansion.
 Technoblade never dies!

 ----